-We lead the conversation on governance and scrutiny in local authorities.
+Since 2003 we have led the conversation on governance and scrutiny in local authorities.

 Need to tackle a complex governance issue in your authority, but not quite sure where to start?
 Councillors need support on changes to governance and local democracy?
 Just need some external assurance and advice on improving governance in your area?
 CfGS can help.

 - Governance change.
-We are the acknowledged national experts on formal governance change in local government, and have worked with dozens of councils to help to support councillors to understand and act on their plans for moving to and from the leader/cabinet, mayoral and committee systems – and the adoption of hybrid governance arrangements.
+We are the acknowledged national experts on formal governance change in local government, and have worked with dozens of councils to help support councillors to understand and act on their plans for moving to and from the leader/cabinet, mayoral and committee systems – and the adoption of hybrid governance arrangements.
 We can help to lead councillors through this complex, technical and often highly political issue.
 Read about our work in Warwick.

 - Reviewing local democracy.
 Increasing numbers of councils want to rethink and reset the relationship between themselves and local people.
 Embarking on a large-scale review of this kind can be daunting.
 At a financial straitened time it can also seem like less of a priority, but major changes to services require thinking about how the council might need to change the way it works to give local people more of a voice and say.
 We can help either by providing technical advice to a councillor-led exercise (as we did in Croydon), by providing secretariat support to an independent panel (as we did in Newham) or by carrying out our own, independent review of your plans and arrangements (as we did in Kensington and Chelsea).

 - Reviewing your constitution.
 A more technical review of your constitution is one of those important jobs that often get postponed because nobody at a senior level quite has the time.
 We can carry out such a review quickly and independently, providing an action plan to support change and aligning your approach with the drafting of your next Annual Governance Statement.
-Check back shortly when you will be able to read about our work in Sutton and Birmingham.